Noor decision has broader impact on Chauvin case, other police prosecutions

-Wednesday's decision by the Minnesota Supreme Court to vacate the third-degree murder conviction against former Minneapolis police officer Mohamed Noor will likely have broader implications for the cases against four former officers in George Floyd's death, several lawyers said.
+Wednesday's decision by the Minnesota Supreme Court to vacate the third-degree murder conviction against former Minneapolis police officer Mohamed Noor will likely have broader implications for the pending cases against three former officers in George Floyd's death, several lawyers said.

-The court ruled that third-degree murder cannot apply when a suspect's actions are directed at a specific person, likely having a domino effect on the conviction of former Minneapolis police officer Derek Chauvin and several pending police prosecutions.
+The court ruled that third-degree murder cannot apply when a suspect's actions are directed at a specific person, likely having a domino effect on several pending police prosecutions.

-Jurors convicted Chauvin in April of unintentional second-degree murder, third-degree murder and second-degree manslaughter for killing Floyd in 2020 by kneeling on his neck for more than nine minutes.
+Jurors found Chauvin guilty in April of unintentional second-degree murder, third-degree murder and second-degree manslaughter for killing Floyd in 2020 by kneeling on his neck for more than nine minutes.

-"It's crystal clear now that Derek Chauvin cannot be convicted of murder three," said Joseph Daly, emeritus professor at Mitchell Hamline School of Law.
+"It's crystal clear now that Derek Chauvin cannot be [guilty] of murder three," said Joseph Daly, emeritus professor at Mitchell Hamline School of Law.

+Chauvin was sentenced on the second-degree murder count only, listing that as a conviction on his court record while the two lower counts are listed as "no adjudication," or, not convictions.
+Chauvin is serving 22 ½ years in prison.

 Three of Chauvin's former colleagues — J. Alexander Kueng, Thomas Lane and Tou Thao — are charged with aiding and abetting second-degree murder and manslaughter.
 The Minnesota Attorney General's Office, which is leading the prosecution, wants to add third-degree murder to their pending cases.

-It's unlikely now that third-degree murder will be added to those cases, or, to the case against former Brooklyn Center Police Officer Kim Potter, who shot Daunte Wright earlier this year in a traffic stop, some lawyers said.
+It's unlikely now that third-degree murder will be added to those cases, or to the one against former Brooklyn Center police officer Kim Potter, who shot Daunte Wright earlier this year in a traffic stop, some lawyers said.
 Potter is charged with first- and second-degree manslaughter.

 "Do I think that argument will be successful?" said Gaertner, who now works as a defense attorney.
 "No."